ipeternella/pygame-lab/README.md

-# Pygame Lab 01
+# 🧪 Pygame Lab 🐍

-🧪 A lab for playing around with Pygame and exploring its capabilities. 🧪

 ![Pygame Gameplay](docs/gif/gameplay.gif)

+A repo with some experiments with Pygame in order to explore its capabilities.

-This project is a WIP.
+This project is a WIP (and may forever remain as one).

-## Object
+## Objective

+This project is a study repo created to:

+1. Explore the wonderful Pygame's graphics library
+2. Code and test some gaming concepts (collisions, animations, cameras, tilesets, etc.)
-This project is a study repo to explore Pygame's graphics library capabilities, to test some concepts and to create utility functions/ideas that can be used in other projects.
+3. Create utility functions/ideas that can be used in other Pygame projects

 ## Used tools